 - Last year versus this year.

-Your site’s audience overview will automatically appear when you log into your Google analytics account.
-The overview provides high-class view of your site’s traffic.
+Your site’s audience overview will automatically appear when you log into your Google Analytics account.
+The overview provides a high-class view of your site’s traffic.

 Some of these views include:

 - Total sessions: Lookout for an increase in numbers over time.
-Green colour indicates an increase, while red denotes a decrease.
+Green color indicates an increase, while red denotes a decrease.

 - Total users: The more users you have, of course, the merrier things are for you.
 Look for an increase in the number of users.
 Green shows an increase in the number of users, while red signifies a decrease.

-- Page views: You can check the page views you have for each vsist by users.
+- Page views: You can check the page views you have for each visit by users.
 It depends on your strategy.

 - Bounce rate: Nobody likes bounce rate.
 A bounce occurs when a visitor visits your website and leaves immediately without taking much look at your content or going to your site’s next page.
-Lookout for decrease in the bounce rate.
-It is indicated by green colour, while an increase in signified by red.
+Look out for the decrease in the bounce rate.
+It is indicated by green colour, while an increase is signified by red.

 - Percentage of new sessions: This is where you check the percent of new people visiting your site.
 The higher the percentage, the higher the number of fresh visitors coming on board to your site.

 Web visitors didn’t get to your webpage from the sky.
-They got the link to page here on earth.
+They got the link to the page here on earth.
 This category lets you learn and know how visitors found your site.
-This function lets you know if your page was found through organic search, social media platforms or referred from another website (through back links).
+This function lets you know if your page was found through organic search, social media platforms, or referred from another website (through backlinks).

-Acquisition is a very important function of Google analytics.
+The acquisition is a very important function of Google Analytics.
 It lets you know exactly the marketing strategies and campaigns that are generating traffic to your site.
 Some of the things you’ll see are:

-- Referral: Visitors can visit your site through referrals from another websites.
+- Referral: Visitors can visit your site through referrals from other websites.